 Getting started in stock trading can seem like risky business when you’re putting your hard-earned money on the line.
 Even more concerning is making sure that you understand your rights and how to trade legitimately.
 We are going to familiarize you with a few forms of stock trading and how to keep your investments legally sound.

 Market orders guarantee execution on your order to buy or sell, but the price will be determined whenever the order execution completes.
 These orders are executed by automated systems and are usually safest in a stable market.
 The price of the stock can change in seconds, which can make the outcome of a market order unpredictable.
+When looking at Aktienkurse des DAX, also known as stock prices, it’s important to know the difference between stocks that hold their value and stock that just looks good.
+Look at the stock history to ensure for a better chance of making money.

 When you’re looking for a broker to handle your money you will want to make sure that they are beyond reproach.
 Ask for a broker’s license and registration so that you can do some research on them.
 Look them up with your state securities regulator or the Investment Advisor Public Disclosure website and see if they have had any disciplinary actions against them or their firm.